michaeldhead/vue32-markdown/README.md

 npm install prismjs
 ```

-## Minimum Items Needed
+## Minimum Items Needed in the Vue file
-We will start with the minimum itemns need to read in the Markdown test and display it with the proper Code Block highlighter.
+We will start with the minimum items need to read in the Markdown text and display it with the proper Code Block highlighter.
 So let's get started.

-We need to import the engine that will convert the Markdown text and convert it to HTML
+We need to import the engine that will read the Markdown text and convert it to HTML
 ```js
 // Takes the markdown file and creates an HTML output import { marked } from "marked";